robin-a-meade/example-gradle-oracle/README.md

 ## METHOD 1 - credentials in build.gradle

-Edit build.gradle and scroll down to the **METHOD 1** section.
+Edit `build.gradle` and scroll down to the **METHOD 1** section.

-Uncomment the `credentials` block and enter your maven.oracle.com credentials.
+Uncomment the `credentials` block and enter your Oracle Account credentials.

 ```
 ./gradlew resolveDependencies